 The cluttered room is familiar to Academy mail distributers because it receives a steady stream of envelopes, boxes and containers stuffed with dead snails and slugs from around the world.

 This is the home of the National Malacology Laboratory, which is part of the U.S. Department of Agriculture’s Animal Plant Health Inspection Service.
-Since 1995 the USDA has occupied an office on the fourth floor of the nation’s oldest natural history museum, specifically so it could be steps away from a collection of 10 million snail shells and the best malacology library in the U.S.
+Since 1995 the USDA has occupied an office on the fourth floor of the nation’s oldest natural history museum, specifically so it could be steps away from the Academy’s collection of 10 million shells and the Academy’s malacology library, the best in the U.S.

 “Our job is to protect American agriculture and natural resources,” said national malacologist David Robinson.
 “We’re located here because of the size and scope of the collection.
 So you can say the Academy’s Malacology Collection is critical to protecting America’s food supply.”